 Gear Energy Ltd. Announces Extension of Borrowing Base Redetermination

-CALGARY, AB, May 27, 2020 /CNW/ - Gear Energy Ltd. ("Gear") (TSX:GXE.TO - News) announces an extension to the scheduled date for its semi-annual borrowing base redetermination.
+CALGARY, AB , May 27, 2020 /CNW/ - Gear Energy Ltd. ("Gear") (GXE.TO) announces an extension to the scheduled date for its semi-annual borrowing base redetermination.

 SOURCE Gear Energy Ltd.